Abdullah0297445/JYI/README.md

 # JYI

-This repository holds python script to scrape research journals from jyi.org and find which articles are most similar to each other. <br/>
+This repository holds python script to scrape research articles from jyi.org and find which articles are most similar to each other. <br/>
 Cosine similarity has been used to measure the similarity between articles.
 TF-IDF model has been used.

 # About JYI